hylu-dev/next-game/README.md

 ---

-This is my submission for Ubisoft NEXT 2024 where create a game in C++ using the provided graphics API.
-The topic for this year was to make a game that involves the concept of "firing projectiles".
+This is my submission for Ubisoft NEXT 2024 where we create a C++ game in 3 days, using the provided graphics API.
+The topic for this year was to make a game that involves the concept of _"firing projectiles"_.

 ## Dark Star: Showdown